SpineEventEngine/jdbc-storage/README.md

 #### Custom Mapping

 If the automatically selected mapping doesn't match your requirements, a custom mapping can be specified during creation of `JdbcStorageFactory`.
-There is the base builder for this purpose - `BaseMapping.baseBuilder()`.
+There is the basic builder for this purpose - `BasicMapping.basicBuilder()`.
 This builder contains mappings for all types (equal to MySQL 5.7 mapping).
 So only required types should be overridden:

 ```
-TypeMapping mapping = BaseMapping.baseBuilder()
+TypeMapping mapping = BasicMapping.basicBuilder()
                                   .add(Type.INT, "INT4")
                                   .add(Type.LONG, "INT8")
                                   .build();
 JdbcStorageFactory.newBuilder()
                   .setTypeMapping(mapping)
 ```